We the Nuclear Free North

 Our primary concerns

-- The issue of informed consent, or “willingness”.
+- Informed consent, or “willingness”.

 The stakes are high – can we experiment?
 A mistake could contaminate our waterways for hundreds of thousands of years. - Dangers of transportation and repackaging.